 How a great cover letter can give you an edge (16 statistics)

-According to our survey of US hiring managers:
+According to our survey of U.S. hiring managers:

 - 49% say a strong cover letter can convince them to interview an otherwise weak candidate.